Preston Nash

 Nash is a music educator and drum instructor for over 20 years, and holds 3 degrees in music, including a Master's Degree in Music Theory/Composition.
 In 2011 he moved to Indianapolis, where he's been a free-lance drummer, the lesson coordinator and a drum instructor at the Sam Ash Music Indianapolis Learning Center, and the director of Sam Ash Music's rock-group program called ASH ROCK.
 Preston Nash is endorsed by Pearl Drums, Sabian Cymbals, Pro-Mark Drumsticks, Evans Drumheads, PureSound Percussion, and Samick Guitars.

+In 2025, Nash rejoined the reunited Primer 55.
+The reunion continued into 2026, including their own headlined Shattered Schemes, Broken Dreams Tour.